MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/preproduction-driver-signing-and-install.md

 On retail and production systems, the Windows kernel only trusts and loads drivers with a production WHQL/WHCP signature.
 To test pre-production drivers, it has been required that driver developers enable [TESTSIGNING](./the-testsigning-boot-configuration-option.md) to enable non-production drivers to load.
 TESTSIGNING required disabling Secure Boot, presenting a difference in the testing and production environments.

-The Windows kernel now supports loading preproduction drivers signed with the WHQL/WHCP pre-production certificate accessible through the Microsoft Hardware Developer Center (HDC).
+Now, the Windows kernel supports loading pre-production drivers signed with the WHQL/WHCP pre-production certificate.
+The WHQL/WHCP signature accessible through the Microsoft Hardware Developer Center (HDC).

 ## Getting your driver pre-production signed by Hardware Dev Center (HDC)